By Rob Lewis

 The study is meant to help Canadian industry and Government executives to develop better practices, policies and programs for ensuring Canadian competitiveness on the global stage.

-Complete the Commercialization Survey now and answer the survey questions to provide your personal contribution to a better understanding of what works and does not for Canadian companies in matters of commercialization and related support programs.
+Complete the Commercialization Survey (link no longer available) now and answer the survey questions to provide your personal contribution to a better understanding of what works and does not for Canadian companies in matters of commercialization and related support programs.

 Responding to the survey will also open the opportunity to participate in follow-on interviews and the regional round-table discussions planned to enable debates on the preliminary results of the study and the ensuing proposals for policies and programs conducive to higher commercialization performance by Canadian companies.

-The Commercialization Survey will be available online until October 1st.
+The Commercialization Survey (link no longer available) will be available online until October 1st.